tesommer/FreeCrumbs/Building/Home/README.md

   Generates key presses and key releases that types the given value.

 * ``wait <from-x> <from-y> <to-x> <to-y> <image> [<gone>=0 [<millis>=100]]``:
-  Wait for an image within the current screen capture to either appear or disappear. ``gone`` is non-zero to wait until the image is no longer there.
+  Waits for an image within the current screen capture to either appear or disappear. ``gone`` is non-zero to wait until the image is no longer there.
   ``millis`` is the delay in milliseconds between checks.
 The from/to parameters limit the area being searched.
 They work the same way as with ``scan``.

+* ``xy x-variable y-variable``:
+  Stores the x-y coordinates of the current pointer location to variables.

 ### <a name="macrec"></a>Macrec